razerofficial/Unreal_ChromaSDK/README.md

 {
     // Unable to set event name.
 Unexpected result!"
 }

+// Stop haptic playback
+result = UChromaSDKPluginBPLibrary::SetEventName(L"");
+if (result == RZRESULT_SUCCESS)
+{
+    // Haptics stopped successfully!"
+}
+else
+{
+    // Unable to stop haptics.
+Unexpected result!"
+}
 ```

 ## Use Forward Chroma Events

 By default when PlayAnimation is called, the animation name is automatically sent to SetEffectName().
 In order to disable the default behaviour set the toggle to false.
 PlayAnimation() as shown above is called for each device category.
-It will be more efficent to use SetEventName() once for the Chroma Animation set.
+It will be more efficent to use SetEventName() once for the Chroma animation set.
 Manual mode gives the title explicit control over when SetEventName() is called.

 ![image_13](images/image_13.png)